andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 **I can adjust these for you, but wanted to check if you would prefer to continue to use knitr::include_graphics().**

+**AH: I'm ok doing it the Quarto way.
+I mostly used the knitr version since it was more robust/flexible across different output formats (e.g., slides, word docs, etc.) compared to the Rmarkdown way.
+It also allowed more fine control.
+But it seems Quarto is now as good or better in placement and compatibility, and I like the idea of being somewhat language-agnostic (e.g. if I decided to switch to Julia in the future, it would seem a bit odd to have calls to knitr).
+So yes, if you think doing figure placement in Quarto gives us all that knitr can do and more, I'm happy to make the switch.**

 ## Accessibility

 Accessibility is really important to me so I thought I'd call attention to some of your hyperlink names.
-Most are great (concise and descriptive) but some are just called [here] which aren't [helpful link names](https://www.a11yproject.com/posts/creating-valid-and-accessible-links/.
+Most are great (concise and descriptive) but some are just called [here] which aren't [helpful link names](https://www.a11yproject.com/posts/creating-valid-and-accessible-links/).

 Not good:

 You can find the published paper [here](https://doi.org/10.1098/rspb.2020.0496).
 All materials to reproduce the full project and all results are available as supplementary material [here](https://doi.org/10.5061/dryad.51c59zw4v).